June 17, 2019

 Because every contract contains incentive structures, the amount you end up spending on inventory depends on repeated purchasing decisions.
 On any given day, those decisions may not seem consequential, but they could be catastrophic when compounded.
 “Habitually making suboptimal purchasing decisions is a pharmacy’s fastest path to business failure,” Balcom said.

 Consequences are so steep because of the monumental cost of a pharmacy’s inventory, which makes up 80 percent of an average pharmacy’s total expenses.
 A compass skewed one degree won’t take you too far off track when you’re traveling one mile.
-But use that same compass to cross the Atlantic and you’ll end up in wrong country.
+But use that same compass to cross the Atlantic and you’ll end up in the wrong country.
 Likewise, each incorrect purchase nudges your pharmacy off the course of your incentives and eventually lands miles away from your maximum rebates.

 Poor purchasing choices are perpetuated by failing to know exactly where you stand and exactly what effect every purchase has on your overall contract arrangement.
 Much of the time, purchases that appear smart end up smarting.